 It’s not just about knowing which channels your customers are on and their experience, it’s also about treating them as individuals.
-Eighty percent of customers are more likely to buy from a business that personalizes their experiences.
+Ninety percent of customers are more likely to buy from a business that personalizes their experiences.
 Almost three-quarters of consumers will only engage with personalized messaging, for instance.
 Tactics can include custom product recommendations based on past browsing behavior, outreach (on their favorite channel) when a past purchase is on sale and enabling them to connecting with your business in the way they want.
 Even better, the more tailored an experience you provide, the more willing customers will share their data with you – and that pays off for them and for you.

 The “mobile first” consumer directive is only going to increase.
 Smartphone users spend 88% of their time on apps and expect it to be fast, easy and friction-free.
 And they won’t hang around to find out otherwise.
 If a mobile app is slow, causes crashes or any other annoyance, 68% of people will never use it again.
 Inadvertently, sometimes companies focus more on desktop than mobile performance because their app is an add-on to their digital presence – but don’t estimate its importance.
 Pay attention to all the details, such as: load time, text size, clickability and navigation.
 Mining key mobile analytics to learn the source of their struggles and abandonment and fixing those problems will keep your current customers coming back and increase chances of attracting new mobile app users.